Vichenchov/Alerts-Data-Project/README.md

-The website shows data about Missiles alerts in the current Iron Swords war in Israel.
+Welcome to the Iron Swords Missile Alerts Dashboard!
+This website provides real-time data about missile alerts during the current conflict in Israel, known as the Iron Swords War.
+The inspiration behind this project stemmed from a simple yet crucial need - to determine the safest times for daily activities like taking a shower and minimizing the risk of being caught off guard by sirens.

-The idea came from wanting to know when is the safest time to go to shower and not get caught by a siren :) I aimed to find the "safest" hours in a day, the time with the smallest amount of sirens in my city, and in each other cities in Israel.
+**Project Overview**

-The site shows different pieces of data:
+The primary objective of this project is to analyze and visualize missile alert data to identify the safest hours of the day across various cities in Israel.
+Here's what you can explore on this website:

-- Number of Sirens in each city in Israel
+- Number of Sirens: View the number of missile sirens reported in each city across Israel.
-- The average amount of sirens in a day
+- Average Daily Sirens: Discover the average number of missile sirens experienced per day.
-- Calculated "safest" hours in a day and more data in different visual data charts, in each city in Israel
+- Safest Hours: Explore calculated "safest" hours within a day, based on minimal siren activity in each city, presented through intuitive visual data charts.

 Tech Stuck:
 - React